Advertisement

 The show’s rhythm was characterized by this sort of punctuation—intensive texting between two individuals that isolated them from the audience, then pulsing music and expressive dances that revealed their inner state with an expressiveness that emojis will never touch.

-The set was spartan and effective: the only backdrop was a screen than projected Huster and Marie’s silent conversation, and most of the play took place in darkness that felt alternatively like a bedroom or the inside of each character’s mind.
+The set was spartan and effective: the only backdrop was a screen that projected Huster and Marie’s silent conversation, and most of the play took place in darkness that felt alternatively like a bedroom or the inside of each character’s mind.
 Marie’s dance solo as Huster sleeps was a highlight.

 Deft and charming

 In barely 45 minutes, the show managed to manifest the giddy interplay between intimacy and technology.
 The play is both deft and charming, with the zappy energy of a SnapChat conversation and the ebullience of a new crush.
-Much of the credit for this goes to Marie and Huster’s obvious chemistry as performers, as well as to Julia Bryck’s dramaturgy and Aaron Pond’s musical contributions (Pond is a fellow BSR writer).
+Much of the credit for this goes to Marie and Huster’s obvious chemistry as performers, as well as to Julia Bryck’s dramaturgy and Aaron Pond’s musical contributions.
+(Pond is a fellow BSR writer.)

 With just three performances, sorry just seeing this wrapped up the Fringe Festival’s Cannonball hub this year.
 Both Huster and Marie participated in additional Fringe shows this year, and I hope they’ll return in 2025.
-In the meantime, the show’s group chat lives on, in the way of everything on my phone and yours.
+In the meantime, the show’s group chat lives on in the way of everything on my phone and yours.

 What, When, Where